 The right paddle is all about the kind of player you want to be!

-What kinds of paddles are on the market?
 What should I know when looking?

 In addition to knowing your style of play, there are a few more things to know about choosing from the styles of paddles out there.
 A paddle has three parts to it that you have to consider: The blade, the sponge, and the rubber.
 A bit more about each: